 - Some providers in Washington that are not in the Heritage Prime network do have a contract with us.
 Even though your bills will be reimbursed at the lower percentage (the out-of-network benefit level), these providers will not bill you for any amount above the allowed amount for a covered service.
-The same is true for a provider that is in a different network of the local Host Blue. - There are also providers who do not have a contract with us, Premera Blue Cross Blue Shield of Alaska or the local Host Blue at all.
+The same is true for a provider that is in a different network of the local Host Blue. - Non-Contracted Providers There are also providers who do not have a contract with us, Premera Blue Cross Blue Shield of Alaska or the local Host Blue at all.
 These providers are called "non-contracted" providers in this booklet.
-Their covered services are based on a lower allowed amount.
-See Important Plan Information.
-"Non-contracted" providers also have the right to charge you more than the allowed amount for a covered service.
 You may also be required to submit the claim yourself.
 See How Do I File A Claim? for details.